loomio/loomio-docs/policy/src/privacy/loomio-subprocessors/index.md

 # Loomio subprocessors

 We use third party subprocessors, such as cloud computing providers and customer support software, to run Loomio (the service).
-We insure each subprocessor has GDPR-compliant data processing agreements, extending [GDPR safeguards](../regulations/index.md) everywhere personal data is processed.
+We ensure each subprocessor has GDPR-compliant data processing agreements, extending [GDPR safeguards](../regulations/index.md) everywhere personal data is processed.

 The following is a list of personal data subprocessors we use.